navaz-alani/navaz.me-content/course_notes:Course Notes/articles:md:Articles/cs245_course_notes.md

-# Intro to Logic and Computation Course Notes
+# Intro to Logic and Computation

 Navaz Alani
 _Spring 2020_